publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptI/ch6/m__us_usc_t10_s168.md

 >         “(3) A statement of the duration of the various assignments of such employees.

->         “(4) A brief description of the activities carried out by such employees pursuant to such assignments.
+>         “(4) A brief description of the activities carried out such by such employees pursuant to such assignments.

 >         “(5) A description of the criteria used to select the defense ministries identified in paragraph (1) and the civilian employees so assigned.